ansys/pyensight/doc/source/calc_functions.rst

 ``BL_aGradOfVelMag(boundary part or parts, velocity)``

-Computes a vector variable which is the gradient of the magnitude of the specified velocity variable on the selected boundary part or parts defined as:
+Computes a vector variable that is the gradient of the magnitude of the specified velocity variable on the selected boundary part or parts.
+The vector variable is defined as:

 :math:`GRA{D}_{BP}\left|V\right|={\nabla }_{BP}\left|V\right|=\frac{\partial V}{\partial x}\widehat{i}+\frac{\partial V}{\partial y}\widehat{j}+\frac{\partial V}{\partial z}\widehat{k}`